 We learn how important it is to stay safe online.
 We teach our pupils how to keep their personal information private and never give out any details over the internet.
-We regularly discuss how to stay cyber safe and how to protect themselves from danger.
-Workshops are delivered to Primary 6 and 7 classes.
+We regularly discuss how to stay cyber safe and how to protect themselves from danger throughout the whole school.
+Specific workshops are delivered to Primary 6 and 7 classes.

 Our pupils are exposed to a wide range of coding experiences including using Micro:bits and programmes such as Scratch, Hour of Code and Blockly.
 Coding helps children to be articulate and think logically.
 It encourages them to think about how things are constructed, create sequences and use computational thinking combining maths and logic.
 We run a weekly lunch time Coding Club at Whinhill.

 Whinhill were part of the launch of Digital Superfast Broad band in our local area.
 The Digital Scotland team visited the school and involved some of the pupils in helping launch the latest fibre broadband.
 It was great opportunity for pupils to see the amount of hard engineering work that’s involved in connecting up communities to fibre broadband.
 As well as this, it also showed them how beneficial it would be when it comes to their school work and various other aspects of their home life.